sambhavsaxena/queuetie/README.md

 # queueazy
-An open source email queueing system for your production environments.
+An email queue management platform for your production environments.